 The Immigrant Office provides health services for a period of up to three years to refugees and asylum seekers who have received a positive residence permit decision.
 Returnees from Ingria and the migrant spouses of refugees receive information on health care services and a medical check-up by a public health nurse.
 After this, health care services are provided by local health stations.

 The Immigrant Office employs a doctor, four public health nurses, a practical nurse and a psychologist.
 A public health nurse will invite you for your first visit.

-The Leila robot will send vaccination appointments to those who have left their contact details in random by each age group at a time during May–Au
+The Leila robot will send vaccination appointments to those who have left their contact details in random at a time during May–August.

 Currently, the coronavirus situation in Finland is good and everyone can participate in preventing the epidemic from spreading.